On this page

 It all depends on the wording of the Author/Publisher Agreement, sometimes called a Copyright Transfer Agreement, that you signed with the publisher of your work.
 Often times these agreements transfer most copyright in your work to the publisher, leaving you with very few rights to the work.
 If your Author/Publisher Agreement does not allow for you to re-publish the material in your thesis, you will need to contact the publisher and ask them for permission to use the work.

 If you are planning on submitting work to be published, and you already know that you will want to later include this material in your thesis, try to ensure that you get wording in the Author/Publisher Agreement that allows you to include the material in your thesis.
-You can see examples of author addendums for this purpose at SPARC Canadian Author Addendum.
+The Canadian Association of Research Libraries (CARL) provides an author addendum and information about negotiating your publishing agreement here.

 If the thesis includes reproductions of copyright protected images, including but not limited to, figures, drawings, paintings, photographs, logos, maps, diagrams, tables or charts, the author of the thesis must in most cases obtain written authorization from the copyright holder in order to reproduce this material for inclusion in the thesis.
 If fair dealing applies, the material is usable under a Creative Commons or similar license or the material is not protected by copyright, permission may not be necessary, but documentation of the exception may be required.
 Contact the Copyright Office (firstname.lastname@example.org) for more information.